szczyglis-dev/py-gpt/README.md

 - `Store attachments in the workdir upload directory`: Enable to store a local copy of uploaded attachments for future use.
 Default: True.

-- `Prefer native file upload when supported`: If enabled, PyGPT will try to send supported attachments directly through the selected provider's native file API instead of processing them locally.
-Availability depends on the provider, model, file type, and file size.
-If native upload is unavailable or fails, the standard local attachment-processing path is used automatically.
-Default: False.

 - `Store images, captures, and uploads in the data directory`: Enable to store everything in a single data directory.
 Default: False.

 - `Allow images as additional context`: If enabled, images can be used as additional context.
 Default: False.

 - `Append attachment only once (mode: always)`: If enabled, the sent attachment will be appended once to the sending message, rather than appended every time to the input prompt as additional context.
 Force mode - affects all models.
 Default: False.

-- `Append attachment only once (mode: only if available, auto-detect)`: If enabled, the sent attachment will be appended once to the sending message, if the selected model and API handle the storage of sent messages on the server side.
-This may optimize token usage by sending attachments only once.
-Default: False.
+- `Append attachment only once (mode: only if available, auto-detect)`: If enabled, the sent attachment will be appended once to the sending message if the selected model and API store sent messages on the server side.
+This may optimize token usage by avoiding repeated attachment transmission.
+Default: True.

 - `Model for attachment content summary`: Model to use when generating a summary for the content of a file when the Summary option is selected.
 Default: gpt-4o-mini.